napagokc-io/libepoxy/README.md

 # Install (optional)
 sudo ninja install

-# Alternatively, use the provided CI script (from the repo root directory)
+# Alternatively, use the provided CI script (from the repo root directory).
+The script uses CC to set OBJC, so specifying CC=clang ensures both C and Objective-C compilation use clang.

 CC=clang ./.github/scripts/epoxy-ci-osx.sh

 # You can also pass build options to the script